-In over thirty five fairs spanning the past ten years, SCOPE has solidified its position as the premier showcase for international emerging contemporary art presented alongside museum-quality programming, collector tours, screenings, and special events.
+SCOPE art fair is a premier showcase for international emerging contemporary art presented alongside museum-quality programming, collector tours, screenings, and special events.

-Christopher Baker addresses the fundamental human desire to be heard through a multi-channel sound composition that glides between individuals and the group, allowing viewers to listen in on unique speakers or become immersed in the cacophony.
+Each year, SCOPE partners with local and international cultural organizations to feature film, music, installation and performance art.
+This year the fair will feature Christopher Baker’s installation, Hello World!, inspired by the fundamental human desire to be heard through a multi-channel sound composition that glides between individuals and the group, allowing viewers to listen in on unique speakers or become immersed in the cacophony.

 In conjunction with the exhibition, Full Circle: Before They Were Famous, a short documentary film starring William John Kennedy, Robert Indiana, Ultra Violet, Taylor Mead and others, will screen at O Cinema in Wynwood.
 The film chronicles the journey of Kennedy’s images as they were brought to public view.

-This year’s Miami edition of the fair will present 80 international galleries upholding Scopes’s tradition of solo and thematic group shows.
-Some of my favorite artworks:
+This year’s Miami edition of the fair will present 80 international galleries upholding SCOPE’s tradition of solo and thematic group shows.

 November 30 – December 3, 11am – 7pm | Sunday, Dececember 4, 11am – 6pmSCOPE Pavilion NE 1st Ave and NE 30th St Miami, FL 33127